A Picture is Worth a Thousand Words

 If you’ve ever read about gymnasts, you know that these athletes begin at a young age, which I wasn’t.
 And, they aren’t already five feet tall, which I was.
 Needless to say, I was the only kid there who couldn’t do a proper forward roll or cartwheel and I towered over the class.
 But you know what?
 I didn’t feel bad about the misguided future career at all; because of my Dad.
 I had tried something that I felt strongly about, and he was proud that I did.
 His response was to “go for it” and enjoy the process.
 And I did.
 I spent many hours in the backyard under the big cherry tree next to the barn lot, enjoying that balance beam; not for a future career, but just for fun.

 When I married Gary, I knew I was marrying the father of the future children that I hoped I would have.
-I looked for the qualities that I believed were important, and then witnessed those throughout the precious years of parenting together, and still get to see them today in his interactions with our adult children.
+I looked for the qualities that I believed were important, and then witnessed those throughout the precious years of parenting together, and still get to see them today in his interactions with our adult children and grandson.
 His love runs deep.

 Our pictures of the past are truly priceless, albeit bittersweet, as we continually miss Nathan.
-Perhaps another blog post can talk about the grief that fathers experience when losing a child.
-If you are a grieving dad today, then you already know.
+If you are grieving the loss of a child today, then you already know.
 I’m grateful that after traveling down the road of grief for a while, the memories become a solace to the soul and usually draw a smile in the midst of the deep missing.
 But it takes a long time for the heart to catch up to the head— what we know to be true; that this separation is temporary and we’ll be with our children again.

 While I was contemplating my dad and my husband and the qualities that are so endearing, my mind immediately began to think about my Heavenly Father — who is also yours.
 As I began to add a list of His qualities and intentions toward us to this blog post, I quickly became overwhelmed.
-You see, as much as my Dad and my husband love their children, it’s a pittance compared to the love that God has for all of us.
+It would take pages.
+And how could I even begin to adequately describe His love for us?
+You see, as much as we love our children, it’s a pittance compared to the love that God has for all of us.

 When I read the Bible and experience the Lord through a personal relationship with Him, what picture do I see?
 First, I see a Heavenly Father who created mankind to be in fellowship with Him.
 Read the first few chapters of Genesis, and you’ll see the remarkable love of our Creator.
 Even when sin entered the picture, God’s love for us didn’t change.

-For many people, Father’s Day is a painful reminder that their earthly fathers were not present in their lives or were a negative influence.
+For some, Father’s Day may be a painful reminder that their earthly fathers were not present in their lives.
 But that is not the case with our Heavenly Father whose love is unparalleled and unending.
 Regardless of your circumstances today, there is nothing you can do to alter the unconditional love that God has for you.

 If a picture is worth a thousand words, what picture do you see when you think about God?
-I encourage you to spend time in the Bible to discover the true character of God.
-God’s heart toward you is always good.
+Spend time in the Bible to make sure that you understand the true character of God, who He really is, who you are to Him, and what that means for your life.